South Yorkshire Railway: Barnsley to Sheffield line extension

-Known as the Woodburn junction to Aldam junction section of the MS&LR.

 The 1863 act allowed a southwards extension of Blackburn Valley line to meet the MS&LR's line into Sheffield near Attercliffe.
 The line ran from Meadowhall junction north of the connection with the Sheffield and Rotherham line, passing under that line, crossing the River Don and curving southwest, running near to the northside of the Sheffield Canal, before crossing that canal just south of Attercliffe and then forming a triangle junction with the MS&LR line.

 Amalgamation with the MS&LR (1864)

 In 1861 Manchester, Sheffield and Lincolnshire Railway (MS&LR) began a lease of the SYR, having already allowed the company use of Sheffield Victoria station.
-On 23 June 1864 the "South Yorkshire Railway and River Dun Transfer Act" enabled the MS&LR to take over the SYR for 999 years.
+On 23 June 1864 the South Yorkshire Railway and River Dun Transfer Act 1864 (27 & 28 Vict. c. lxxvii) enabled the MS&LR to take over the SYR for 999 years.
 As part of the arrangement the MS&LR was to pay the dividends and interests relating to SYR stock, and to give half of the net profits of the line to the South Yorkshire company, with working expenses taken to be 38% of gross profits for accounting purposes.

-In 1874 The South Yorkshire Railway and River Dun Company's Vesting Act enabled the transfer of the rights and responsibilities of the company to the MS&LR, and the former company was dissolved.
+The South Yorkshire Railway and River Dun Company's Vesting Act 1874 (37 & 38 Vict. c. cxxxi) enabled the transfer of the rights and responsibilities of the company to the MS&LR, and the former company was dissolved.